1 / 9

 "The Toyota Yaris looks great on the outside and, we're happy to say, much of that want-ability has been carried through to the inside where the Yaris gets a sculpted design and perceived quality that heavily hints at the brand's famous durability."

-All models come with a sporty three-spoke steering wheel that's finished in soft Nappa leather so the part of the car you touch the most feels great.
+All Toyota Yaris models come with a sporty three-spoke steering wheel that's finished in soft Nappa leather so the part of the car you touch the most feels great.

 Standard fit on all but basic Icon models is the Yaris's digital instrument binnacle.
 Two pods with a centre cluster – not the one-piece display you get in the likes of the Volkswagen Polo – it is clear and easy to read, but not as functional as the Polo's which can display a huge sat-nav map that looks great.

-If you don't need to worry about stains, it's worth specifying the lighter interior which makes the car feel bright and airy inside, while Excel and Dynamic models are also available with a panoramic sunroof that amplifies the effect.
+If you don't need to worry about stains, it's worth specifying the lighter interior which makes the Toyota Yaris feel bright and airy inside, while Excel and Dynamic models are also available with a panoramic sunroof that amplifies the effect.

 You get a fabric finish on the doors that makes the car feel warm and cosy, but the over-designed pulls are OTT and make the door handles hard to find at night unless you get a top-spec car with ambient lighting.